 2. Establish the rules

 Most speakers are anxious about questions because it makes them feel like they’re losing control over their own presentations.
 That doesn’t have to be the case if you clearly establish how and when you’re going to take questions.
 Set a specific schedule and let your audience know about it in the beginning of your presentation.

 3. Listen carefully and repeat what was said

 Effective communication isn’t about talking all the time.
-Your presentation skills also rely on being able to listen carefully to your audience members.
+Your presentation skills also rely on being able to listen carefully to your audience.
 When someone makes an inquiry, make sure you listen to it attentively and rephrase it to make sure you understand it well.
 Don’t automatically assume what the question is going to be about and jump to answer it.
-Ask for clarifications if you have to.
+Clarify if you have to.

 4. Give a concise answer

-You’re already running on limited time as it is.
-Don’t waste anymore by giving a long and complicated answer.
-Keep your answers are brief and straight to the point.
+You’re already running on limited time as it is, so don’t waste any more by giving a long, complicated answer.
+Keep your answers brief and straight to the point.
 That way, you’ll have more time to clarify points that others might have.

 You should also make sure that the answer you gave is what your audience is looking for by saying something like “Does that answer your question?” or “Hopefully that addresses your concerns.”
 If a question requires a more in-depth answer, offer to provide additional information through a follow-up email.